-- 1.4 C2E Students demonstrate an aptitude, and/or an appreciation, for culture and community. - 1.4.1 Students have a respect and appreciation for arts and culture. - 1.4.2 Students will participate in extra-curricular activity: - 1.4.2.1 Visual and Performing arts - 1.4.2.2 Athletics - 1.4.2.3 Service Organizations and volunteerism. - 1.5 Middle School graduates demonstrate leadership, citizenship, and entrepreneurial skills. - 1.6 Community members value and support the Challenge to Excellence Charter School. - 1.6.1 Students have internship and extra-curricular opportunities - 1.7 Stakeholders support the Challenge to Excellence Charter School via: - 1.7.1 Twenty volunteer hours per family per year and/or - 1.7.2 A monetary donation minimum of \$10.00/hour
+- 1.4 C2E Students demonstrate an aptitude, and/or an appreciation, for culture and community. - 1.4.1 Students have a respect and appreciation for arts and culture. - 1.4.1 Students will participate in extra-curricular activity: - 1.4.1.1 Visual and Performing arts - 1.4.1.2 Athletics - 1.4.1.3 Service Organizations and volunteerism. - 1.5 Middle School graduates demonstrate leadership, citizenship, and entrepreneurial skills. - 1.6 Community members value and support the Challenge to Excellence Charter School.1.6.1 Students will have extra-curricular opportunities.